 3. Your Baby is Important, But Your Health Comes First

 Health isn’t all about the number on the scale after you have a baby.
+Figuring out how to lose baby weight is hard.
 Postpartum weight loss is important if it makes you feel better, but overall, your mental health is most important.
 Your baby is obviously needy and important, but if you can’t take care of your baby because you’re in poor health, it can be dangerous.
 Or, it can leave you feeling guilty or joyless in motherhood.

 The time you take out of your day to exercise can fend off unhealthy thoughts and even keep you out of a depression.
 (The endorphins and sense of accomplishment do wonders.)
 But what really helped me after having my daughter was simply getting out of the house.
 I chose my local gym as my daily outing.
 Luckily, my gym has childcare for kids 8 weeks of age to 12.
 Just seeing a smiling ADULT face or exchanging a, “How’s it going?” with other moms made me feel like I wasn’t drowning in baby spit up.
 That was oddly important.
 And I’m pretty sure it led to the whole personal trainer thing. 😉

 As you know, I’m a freshly certified personal trainer.
 By February 2018, I will have had two c-sections and two babies.
 On top of that, I decided to become a personal trainer in part due to my experience with postpartum depression (read about how I got certified here).
 Lastly, I really struggled to lose weight after having my daughter.
 So you could say that while I became a personal trainer for accountability (and because I enjoy working out), I did it for you.
 The struggling mama that needs help with her transition to motherhood.

 Because every new mom struggles, and for some reason, even though millions of women have done it, we all feel alone sometimes.